Beijing China Travel Guide

 Fees vary by nationality and the number of entries requested.
 For US citizens, a single entry L visa is typically around USD 185, including service fees.
 Fees are payable at document collection.

-Upon arrival, provide your passport and visa (or proof of a travel visa-free transit eligibility).
+Upon arrival, provide your passport and visa (or proof of visa-free transit eligibility).
 All international arrivals must complete a health declaration form, can be found on the internet or on paper.
-Most foreign nationals will have their fingerprints collected upon arrival.
+Most foreign nationals will have their fingerprints collected upon entry.

-Generally, no special permits are necessary for typical tourist activities within Beijing.
+Generally, no special permits are essential for typical tourist activities within Beijing.
 However, travel to certain restricted areas outside major cities requires additional permits.

-All foreign arrivals must complete a health declaration form via the China Customs app, WeChat mini-program, or web page, generating a QR code.
+Every international arrivals must complete a health declaration form via the China Customs app, WeChat mini-program, or web page, generating a A qr code.
 No specific vaccinations or health certificates are typically required unless travel from epidemic-prone regions, which can change.

 Beijing journey costs vary widely based on your chosen travel style, from budget-conscious to luxury.
 Planning your spending in advance creates a smoother trip.